 An encumbrance rating is a penalty applied by almost all body armour and bardings.
 This is a measure of how much your defensive equipment gets in the way of your attacks, spellcasting, and attempts to evade enemy attacks.
 Multiple sources of encumbrance rating stack with each other.
 Shields also have a penalty, but it is handled differently and is never actually named in game.

 In general, the heavier your equipment, the greater the encumbrance rating will be.
 You can reduce the impact of your encumbrance rating by increasing your strength or Armour with the exception of the stealth penalty, which is defined from the encumbrance.
 For the purposes of evasion it is best to have a strength equal to at least the encumbrance value minus two, though further strength will still provide you with diminishing returns.
-Reducing your to hit penalty is the hardest, and even with a strength of 72 and armour skill of 27 (the maximum values) both crystal and gold dragon armour suffer a penalty of 2, so you will need to improve your weapon skill and fighting to account for this.
+Reducing your to hit penalty is the hardest, and even with a strength of 72 and armour skill of 27 (the maximum values) both crystal and gold dragon armour suffer a penalty of 2; improved weapon skill and Fighting could compensate for this.

 See the Table of Armours for numerical details on all items with encumbrance ratings.